curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 permalink: /docs/red-beginners-guide
 ---

 This tutorial explains how to create a reproducible data-driven experiment and how to document it in a Reproducible Experiment Description (RED).
+RED is based on the Common Workflow Language (CWL), that is demonstrated as well.

 ## Prerequisites

-This tutorial requires a **Linux** distribution, where nano (or another text editor), python3-pip, git and [Docker](https://www.docker.com/) are installed.
+This tutorial requires a **Linux** distribution, where nano (or another text editor), python3, python3-pip, python3-venv, git and [Docker](https://www.docker.com/) are installed.

 If a Linux distribution is not already installed on your computer, use [Vagrant](https://www.vagrantup.com/) to create a Virtual Machine (VM) with your preferred operating system (see [Vagrant VM Setup](#vagrant-vm-setup-optional))